rust-lang/book/src/ch17-00-async-await.md

 the same kind of concurrency the computer is providing for the rest of the system.
 One way to do this is the approach we saw last chapter: using threads, which are provided and managed by the operating system.
-Another way to get access to concurrency is using language-specific capabilities—like async-await.
+Another way to get access to concurrency is using language-specific capabilities—like async.

-A big difference between the cooking analogy and Rust’s async-await model for concurrency is that in the cooking example, the cook makes the decision about when to switch tasks.
-In Rust’s async-await model, the tasks are in control of that.
-To see how, let’s look at how Rust actually uses async-await.
+A big difference between the cooking analogy and Rust’s async model for concurrency is that in the cooking example, the cook makes the decision about when to switch tasks.
+In Rust’s async model, the tasks are in control of that.
+To see how, let’s look at how Rust actually uses async.